Odeon Kensington

 The Odeon underwent a total refurbishment in July 1998 and although the exterior remains as built, there is nothing remaining to be seen of the once ornate auditorium (there were some details remaining in areas out of public view).
 In 2008, the seating capacities given in the screens were; 520, 66, 91, 267, 173 and 209.
 It continued to serve the local community, although there were rumours going around in the summer 2005 to demolish and build a Tesco supermarket on the site.
 These plans have been the subject of much debate, were still being fought over in 2015, backed by local celebrities and film stars who reside in the area.
 In July 2015 plans for the redevelopment for a block of flats were approved, and the Odeon closed 11th September 2015, with demolition to follow, keeping just the façade.

 A 7-screen basement cinema with 1,038 seats to be operated by Picturehouse Cinemas was planned to open in 2018.
 In late-2015 plans were amended to accommodate a 6 screen cinema with seating provided for 875.
-Architectural firm Earle Architects then put forward plans for a seven screen cinema with 1,000-seats to be operated by Picturehouse Cinemas.
+Architectural firm Earle Architects then put forward plans for a seven-screen cinema with 1,000-seats to be operated by Picturehouse Cinemas.
 Demolition of the auditorium began in October 2016 and was completed in March 2017.
 The façade has been retained to be used as part of the new building.
 By March 2020, there has been no construction work begun on the site and the façade is shored up by scaffold.

-By December 2021 the façade had been demolished due to to corrosion of the original steelwork which supported it.
+By December 2021 the façade had been demolished due to corrosion of the original steelwork which supported it.
 Apparently, the Portland stone blocks which from which the façade was made, have been numbered and will be re-instated on the new building.
-We wait and see if that will happen, but sadly, the entire former Odeon Kensington has now been demolished and the site is an empty plot in January 2022.
+We wait and see if that will happen, but sadly, the entire former Odeon Kensington has now been demolished and the site was an empty plot in January 2022.
 If a new cinema is built as part of the plans for the site, it will have its own page on Cinema Treasures.

 Contributed by KenRoe